-The leadership colour wheel is a simple tool we have developed showing the skills people ask us for most when requesting simulations to support leadership and management development programmes.
+The Wheel identifies and succinctly defines the 12 key leadership skills customers ask for most when requesting business simulations to support leadership and management development programmes.

 Figure - The Leadership Colour Wheel

 The 12 key leadership skills on the wheel address 4 high-level leadership skill areas (useful mnemonic "BEST"):